Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wyoming and its opponents have combined to score more than 40.5 points in three of five games this season.
+- Wyoming and its opponents have gone over the current 40.5-point total in three of five games this season.

 - In 50% of New Mexico's games this season (3/6), the teams combined to score more than Saturday's total of 40.5.